Aveglia/vAMPirus/docs/HelpDocumentation.md

 1. Clone vAMPirus from github

-2. Before launching the vAMPirus.nf, be sure to run the vampirus_startup.sh script to install dependencies and/or databases
+2. Before launching the vAMPirus.nf, be sure to run the vampirus_startup.sh script to install dependencies and/or databases (NOTE: You will need to have the xz program installed before running startup script when downloading the RVDB database)

 3. Test the vAMPirus installation with the provided test dataset (if you have ran the start up script, you can see STARTUP_HELP.txt for test commands and other examples)